 The elusive nature of the giant squid and its strange appearance, have firmly established its place in the human imagination.
 Representations of the giant squid have been known from early legends of the Kraken through books such as Moby-Dick and Twenty Thousand Leagues Under the Sea.

-Explore the Queensland Museum & Science Centre
+A Tour of the Queensland Museum & Science Center

 - Title: Giant Squid (Architeuthis sanctipauli)